-- Aim to provide a year-round source of food.
-Field margins, winter stubbles and wild bird seed crops (especially kale and quinoa) provide winter seeds for adults. - In spring and summer, field margins, conservation headlands and unimproved grasslands provide seeds for adults and insects for chicks. - Protection of traditional nesting sites is important as tree sparrows nest in colonies.
+- food.
+Field margins, winter stubbles and wild bird-seed crops (kale and quinoa preferred) - In spring and summer, field margins, grasslands provide seeds for adults and insects for chicks. - Protection of traditional nesting sites is important as tree sparrows nest in colonies.
 Do not fell old trees unless they pose a direct safety concern. - Re-cut old willow pollards and consider erecting boxes in loose groups. - Adopt a range of trimming styles and hedge types around the farm.
-Hedges along watercourses will be favoured and additional height (above three metres) would be highly beneficial. - Millet and cereal grain are favoured food sources to feed in winter.
+Hedges along watercourses will be favoured and additional height (above 3 metres) would be highly beneficial. - Millet and cereal grain are favoured food sources to feed on in winter.